fahd209/E-commerce/README.md

 ### Login screen
 ![login screen](images/loginScreen.png)

-In the login screen once the user inputs the username and password and token will be created out of the user name and password.
+In the login screen once the user inputs the username and password a token will be created out of the user name and password.
 Once the token is created it will get passed to an the authentication.
 For the secuirty of this application i used Spring-secuirty JWT.
 Code for login api is below:
 ```java
 @RequestMapping(value = "/login", method = RequestMethod.POST)
     public ResponseEntity<LoginResponseDto> login(@Valid @RequestBody LoginDto loginDto) {